NoraLoose/noraloose.github.io/_pages/research.md

 </figcaption>
 </figure>

 In my current role, I develop methods to improve the computational efficiency of simulating physical and biogeochemical ocean processes.
-At [C]Worthy, our goal is to quantify the carbon removal potential of strategies such as ocean alkalinity enhancement and direct ocean capture.
-To reduce the high computational cost of running many individual release experiments, I am implementing and testing a technique that allows multiple scenarios to be simulated within a single physical ocean model run, without the need for biogeochemistry.
+At [C]Worthy, our goal is to quantify the carbon removal potential of climate intervention strategies such as ocean alkalinity enhancement and direct ocean capture.
+To reduce the high computational cost of running many individual climate intervention experiments, I am implementing and testing a technique that allows multiple intervention scenarios to be simulated within a single physical ocean model run, without the need for biogeochemistry.
 I carry out this work using ROMS-MARBL and Oceananigans.jl.

 ## Integrating Machine Learning and Ocean Modeling